michel-iwaniec/bb-studio/README.md

 - Typically black is a good choice for the shared background color - but your mileage may vary.
 - The exception is palette 7.
 This is only used for UI, and has 4 unique colors.

-* The NES has a limited number of total colors, and the RGB colors entered in the UI will be automatically converted to NES colors when building.
-They may sometimes be off from what you intended.
+* The NES has a limited number of total colors, so the palette editing has a dedicated color picker
-- The next version will have an option for specifying NES colors directly, to remove the guesswork of RGB -> NES color mapping.
+- If you load an existing project, an approximate RGB -> NES PPU color conversion will take place.
+- From then on the project will always use NES colors.
+- For best results always pick the colors carefully, and be aware they can vary across TVs
+- Do not rely on perceptual brightness difference between hues on the same row.
+Shade using different columns.

 * The NES graphics chip allows much fewer sprites / scanline than the GB/GBC.
 So you need to be much more frugal with placing sprites on the same horizontal line.